 We use DHL Express to send collection kits overseas for clients who are having DNA testing performed for immigration purposes.
 The time it takes to deliver a sample collection kit to an overseas location depends on how long it takes to receive confirmation from the Department of Home Affairs as to where the kit should be sent, and where in the world the clients are located.

-If you’re local to the Brisbane area, you can book a collection appointment with Identilab at our laboratory and cut out the transit time for your DNA sample collection to get to you.
+If you’re local to the Brisbane area, you can book a FREE collection appointment at the Identilab laboratory and cut out the transit time for your DNA sample collection to get to you.

 If you’ve ordered a Peace of Mind test, you can collect your DNA sample as soon as you receive your collection kit in the mail, and you can even send it back to us the same day with the supplied reply paid envelope.
 If you’ve requested a legally admissible test, you will need to organise a sample collection appointment with a medical professional (we recommend your regular family GP, clinic nurse, or select pathology collection centres).
 Identilab does not organise this appointment for you.
 Collection appointments for overseas clients who are having DNA testing for immigration purposes are scheduled by the Department of Home Affairs and can take several weeks to organise.